tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed on the current state, give an Ok result, i.e. a valid state (and no error).
+Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed on the current state, return an Ok result, i.e. a valid state (and no error).

-Even though the Command Handler using lock ensures immediate consistency, the _evolve_ tolerates inconsistent events.
+The _evolve_ tolerates inconsistent events.
 Thus the _evolve_ will just skip events that, when processed, return an error.

 ## Undoer

 A command case may have associated an _undoer_ which is similar to a command itself and is aimed to eventually do the "reverse" of that command case.
 We need the _undoer_ only if the storage we use lacks support for multiple stream transactions (like EventStoreDb).
+(Note: I may not support EventStoreDb in the future.
+I probably will just stick to the Postgres Db as event-store and Apache Kafka as event-broker.)

 ```FSharp
     type Undoer<'A, 'E when 'E :> Event<'A>> = 'A -> Result<List<'E>, string>